bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+DOM is the Document Object Model.
+It is the structure and content of a webpage.
+It displays all the data in a way that other languages can interact and change the webpage.

 2. What is an event?

+an Event is when something happens on the webpage.
+Most common events are clicks, and double clicks.

 3. What is an event listener?

+An Event Listener is when a method that will detect when a specific event occurs, and then execute a function.

 4. Why would we convert a NodeList into an Array?

+To be able to work with the data easier.
+For example, using an Array gives us access to methods like forEach, and map.

 5. What is a component?

+A function that creates content for the html.
+This could be more html elements, and even include styling.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.